KilkankB/OpenIIT_D42_24/README.md

 ## Modeling:
 If applicable, this section may build and train machine learning models on the processed data.
+1. Train-Test Split: The data is split into training and test sets, with 80% of the data going to the training set and 20% to the test set.
+The target variable is Departure Delay, and the features are all other columns in df_encoded.

+2. Feature Scaling:
+   A StandardScaler is used to standardize specified numerical columns (columns_to_standardize) in x_train and x_test. fit_transform() is applied to the training set to calculate the mean and standard deviation and transform the data. transform() is applied to the test set to scale it using the training set's parameters.

 ## Results:
 Displays the outcomes of the analyses or models, often with visualizations or summaries.